-So the thing that I found funniest about all those tales of The Rude were that so many of them had to do with weddings, and man if there is another event that is as tied up with miscommunications, expectations, etiquette (barf!) and general craziness please advise me now so I can put it on my list of Things To Avoid Like the Plague.
-A wedding, however, will probably not be something I am able to avoid, so my mind boggles when I think about how to put one together and also stay sane.
-(I MEAN HELLO, DID YOU READ ABOUT THE RUDENESS?)
+Is there another event as tied up with miscommunications, expectations, etiquette (barf!) and general craziness as a wedding?
+If so, please advise so I can put it on my list of Things To Avoid Like the Plague.
+A wedding, however, will probably not be something I am able to avoid, so today I thought we could talk about how to put one together and also stay sane.

 BUT, HOLLY, IT’S A ONCE IN A LIFETIME EVENT.

 I know.
 You are right.
 It totally is (one hopes!)
 And trust me, if you threw an extravagant wedding, please do not think I am judging you.
 I’ve been to some great ones and they were very fun.
 No complaints here.

 I’m just not sure I can personally part with my own money that way because I have absolutely no “wedding vision.”
 It’s like I was just born without one.
 (And yes, I assure you — I am a woman!)
 Also: I just have some other financial goals.